 A national network of Community Foundations

-Running a Community Foundation isn’t easy but they have common issues and challenges - some of which were discussed at the Annual Forum – such as building a corpus, deciding which projects to support, and maintaining momentum.
+Running a Community Foundation isn’t easy but they have common issues and challenges - which are discussed at the Annual Community Foundations Forum – such as building a corpus, deciding which projects to support, and maintaining momentum.

 Thanks to a project being undertaken by Australian Community Philanthropy with funding from FRRR and the Lord Mayor’s Charitable Foundation, (themselves a Community Foundation), we will soon have a national picture of Community Foundations, as well as a better understanding of their key challenges and possible approaches to strengthening Community Foundations.